carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 Check for understanding:

-4. If you wanted to quantify the relative abundances of specific genes in your sample, why couldn't you simply count the number of times your gene appears in your assembly?**
+3. If you wanted to quantify the relative abundances of specific genes in your sample, why couldn't you simply count the number of times your gene appears in your assembly?**

 #### 15. Map to project datasets
 Change directory into your project dataset directory folder.
-We're going to map your raw reads against your assemblies (not your ORFs).
+We're going to map your raw reads against your assembled contigs (not your ORFs).
 Make sure you know where your project assembly is and where your raw reads are.
 Follow the instructions to map your raw reads back to your assembled contigs.
-For example, if you were mapping the dataset ERR599166_1mill_sample.fasta and your assembly was called ERR599166_assembly_formatted.fa, you might do something like this.
+For example, if you were mapping the dataset ERR599166_1mill_sample.fasta and your assembly was called ERR599166_assembly_formatted.fa, you might do something like this (below).
 Please be sure to use the assembled files that you've already run through anvi-script-reformat-fasta, which you should have done in our first computer lab.

 One more thing.
 Your project datasets are very large-- you each have 10 million reads.
 So mapping will take longer than for the toy datasets.
-So we're going to add an extra flag (-p) to the mapping step to tell the computer to use more than one processors so the process goes faster.
-You'll each use 4 for this process, so the class will be using 44 in total.
+So we're going to add an extra flag (-p) to the mapping step to tell the computer to use more than one processor so the process goes faster.
+You'll each use 5 for this process.
 The mapping may still take about 5-10 minutes, so have patience!

 An example set of commands is shown below.
 Remember to replace the datasets here with your own project datasets!

 ```
 bowtie2-build ERR599166_assembly_formatted.fa ERR599166_assembly_formatted.btindex
-bowtie2 -x ERR599166_assembly_formatted.btindex -f -U ERR599166_sample.fasta -S ERR599166_mapped.sam -p 4
+bowtie2 -x ERR599166_assembly_formatted.btindex -f -U ERR599166_sample.fasta -S ERR599166_mapped.sam -p 5
 samtools view -bS ERR599166_mapped.sam > ERR599166_mapped.bam
 samtools sort ERR599166_mapped.bam -o ERR599166_mapped_sorted.bam
 samtools faidx ERR599166_assembled.fa